OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 ![Respondents in 2022 had less experience than last year](years-of-experience.png)

 While you can see the clear change in demographics, what isn't known is whether this makes the sample more or less representative of the software development industry.
-Either way, the link between specific capabilities and outcomes remains consistent year on year.
+When reviewing your team's performance level, you can compare your team's experience with survey respondents to see whether you have access to highly experienced developers who can make a big impact.

 The demographic change and subsequent disappearance of the elite cluster suggest that experience drives performance.
+However, the link between specific capabilities and outcomes remains consistent each year.

 Removing the elite performance category doesn't mean these organizations gave up software development.
-It tells us that this year's respondents had less experience overall and performed less well against the throughput and stability metrics.
+Different people respond to the survey each year and there was an unusual shift in the type of respondent this time.
+This year's respondents had less experience overall, so it might not be surprising that they performed less well against the throughput and stability metrics.

 ![The elite performance respondents didn't respond in the same volume in 2022](2021-2022-elite-performance.png)